mahmoudadel810/Product-Management-App/README.md

 6- Delete all products at once.

+7 - there is validations
+       you must fill the title , price , category and count less than 100

 Installation :

 Clone this repository:

 git clone (https://github.com/mahmoudadel810/Product-Management-App.git)

+or you can try this in Live Demo : (https://mahmoudadel810.github.io/Product-Management-App/)

  then  : Open index.html in your browser.